 In general, no satellite service is ideal for:

 If you specifically need to do one or more of the above, we recommend that you call us for some advice before you make any decision and we are always happy to advise on such matters.
 See also the Technical section that has further information on latency.

 Yes, each package has a monthly data allowance.
 Our packages have a fixed data allowance each month.
-Once you’ve used up your allowance for the month, your system effectively stops until the next month’s data allowance is credited to your account.
+Once you’ve used up your allowance for the month, your system will slow right down until the next month’s data allowance is credited to your account.
 If you do run out of data, you can buy booster tokens or upgrade to the next package – see below.
 You can check your usage level at any time via the Customer Portal.
 You will see 7 blocks greyed out representing 1 month’s usage.
 As you use data the block will change to blue, representing a seventh of your Data allocation.